Provision in Accounting (IAS 37): Examples & Journal Entries

 Golden rule: Provisions should only be used for the purpose for which they were originally created.
 Using a provision to absorb unrelated expenses is not permitted under IFRS or GAAP.

-Real-World Examples of Provisions
+Real-World Examples of Accounting Provisions

 📱 Example 1 – Warranty Provision (Manufacturing)